bobintornado/bobintornado.github.io/about.md

 permalink: /about/
 ---

-Well-round developer want-to-be.

-Currently Working in a tiny startup in Singapore.

-Have some chops in JavaScript and iOS.

-Learning Android, Embedded and networking stuff.
+Web and iOS developer.

+Working for a really awesome company called [Tinkerbox Studio](http://www.tinkerbox.com.sg/) .

+Interested and currently self-learning embedded development.

-Like cool stuff, obsessed with all kinds of `why` questions.
+Like cool stuff, and obsessed with all kinds of `why` questions.